-For all of you couples out there trying for a baby…did you know there are simple diet changes you make, starting today, that can improve your chances of conception?
-These diet changes promote hormone balance, energy levels, protect egg and sperm health, while providing the necessary nutrients the body needs for healthy conception.
+For all of you couples out there trying for a baby…did you know there are simple dietary changes you make, starting today, that can improve your chances of conception?
+These dietary changes promote hormone balance and energy levels, and protect egg and sperm health, while providing the necessary nutrients the body needs for healthy conception.

 Important Diet Changes for Healthy Conception:

 1. Rather than eating 3 big meals a day, eat 5 smaller whole food meals a day.